 Emblazoned in blue tile on a wall within the 9/11 Memorial and Museum in Lower Manhattan are the words of the famous Roman poet Virgil: “No day shall erase you from the memory of time.”

-As a city, we’ve arrived at the point where we are now 20 years removed from Sept.
+As a city, we are now more than 20 years removed from Sept.
 11, 2001 — one of the darkest moments in our history, a date that forever altered our city both physically and spiritually.

 So much has happened in the past two decades, including the reconstruction of the World Trade Center itself into a modern center of commerce and progress.
 Those who were children on 9/11 are now adults building their own lives, with some dedicating themselves to public service in honor of those they knew and loved who perished that fateful day.